BlueAnt1/puzzle-coding/Sources/PuzzleCoding/Documentation.docc/EncodingFormats.md

 This encoding transforms all of the information about each cell of a puzzle into an integer and appends that value to the encoding being constructed.

-Version B uses 3 types of transformations to produce encoded output.
+Version B uses 4 types of transformations to produce encoded output.

-- term Pack: [Transform a set of *candidates*](<doc:PackCandidates>) into a single value.
+- term Pack: [Transform a set of candidates](<doc:PackCandidates>) into a single value.
-- term Offset: [Transform a set of *mutually exclusive* values](doc:OffsetTransform) into a single value.
-This is used for cell content.
-For example, a cell has multiple types of content: clue, solution or candidates that need to be described, but only one of these types of data is present at a time.
+- term Cell Content: [Transform cell content](<doc:CellContentTransform>) into a single value.
+- term Cage Content: [Transform cage content](<doc:CageContentTransform>) into a single value.
 - term Shift: [Transform a group of values](<doc:ShiftTransform>) into a single value.
 This is the final transformation that combines all values into a single integer representation for the data describing a cell.

 Some types of data go through multiple transformations as shown in the table.
-For example *Cell Content Candidates* are first packed and then offset.
-If we're coding a Jigsaw Sudoku the *Shapes Group* values are shifted along with the offset candidates to produce a new value.
+For example *Cell Content Candidates* are first packed and then transformed with the cell content transform.
+If we're coding a Jigsaw Sudoku the *Shapes Group* values are shifted along with the transformed candidates to produce a new value.

 Once all of the data for a cell has been transformed into a single value use <doc:FieldCoding> to output the value.